Church Fathers: Jerome of Stridonium

 Jerome (c.
 347 – 420) is best known as the translator of the Bible from Greek and Hebrew into Latin.
 He also was a Christian apologist.
 Jerome's edition of the Bible, the Vulgate, is still an important text of Catholicism.
-He is recognised by the Roman Catholic Church as a Doctor of the Church.
+He is recognised by the Catholic Church as a Doctor of the Church.

 Augustine of Hippo

 Augustine (354–430), Bishop of Hippo, was a philosopher and theologian.
 Augustine, a Latin Father and Doctor of the Church, is one of the most important figures in the development of Western Christianity.
 In his early life, Augustine read widely in Greco-Roman rhetoric and philosophy, including the works of Platonists such as Plotinus.
 He framed the concepts of original sin and just war as they are understood in the West.
 When Rome fell and the faith of many Christians was shaken, Augustine wrote The City of God, in which he defended Christianity from pagan critics and developed the concept of the Church as a spiritual City of God, distinct from the material City of Man.
 Augustine's work defined the start of the medieval worldview, an outlook that would later be firmly established by Pope Gregory the Great.

 Augustine was born in present-day Algeria to a Christian mother, Monica of Hippo.
 He was educated in North Africa and resisted his mother's pleas to become Christian.
 He took a concubine and became a Manichean.
 He later converted to Christianity, became a bishop, and opposed heresies, such as Pelagianism.
 His many works—including The Confessions, which is often called the first Western autobiography—have been read continuously since his lifetime.
-The Roman Catholic religious order, the Order of Saint Augustine, adopted his name and way of life.
+The Catholic religious order, the Order of Saint Augustine, adopted his name and way of life.
 Augustine is also the patron saint of many institutions and a number have been named after him.

+Pope Leo the Great

+Pope Leo I (c.
+400 – 461) was pope from 29 September 440 until his death.
+He was active in defending the Latin Church against the threat of schism associated with Monophysitism, Miaphysitism and Dyophysitism, most remembered theologically for issuing the Tome of Leo, a document which was a major foundation to the debates of the Council of Chalcedon, the fourth ecumenical council.